snookgum/stat390/report/Apr14.md

       - Standardard variables
       - Determine how to handle missing values
    - Determining distributions & possible transformations
+   - Feature engineering
    - Visualizations
 2. Go to their website or try using their app ourselves to get more context
 3. Come up with possible questions for stakeholders
+   - Determine if we need additional data